CTI BioPharma Corp. (CTIC) Shares Down Despite Recent Market Volatility

 CTI BioPharma Corp.
-(NASDAQ: CTIC)’s stock price has decreased by -0.92 compared to its previous closing price of 5.43.
-Nevertheless, the company has seen a -1.10% plunge in its stock price over the last five trading sessions.
+(NASDAQ: CTIC)’s stock price has decreased by -1.68 compared to its previous closing price of 4.75.
+However, the company has seen a -14.15% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in CTI BioPharma Corp.
 (NASDAQ: CTIC) Right Now?

-, and the 36-month beta value for CTIC is at 0.91.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 0.91.
+Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored